New Jersey Court Records

 How Long are Juvenile Records Kept in New Jersey?

 New Jersey law enforcement agencies, correctional facilities, and the Juvenile Justice Commission keep juvenile records until the courts grant an order to seal or expunge the records.
-Unlike in some states, New Jersey does not automatically expunge or seal juvenile records; interested parties must file a petition with the court to request sealing or expungement.
+Unlike in some states, New Jersey does not automatically expunge or seal juvenile records.
+Instead, eligible particles typically submit a petition with the court to request sealing or expungement.